-NZDFI have developed a short rotation and a more traditional long rotation regime for hardwood timber production
+NZDFI has developed (i) a short-rotation peeler pole regime, and (ii) a more traditional long-rotation regime for hardwood timber production

 - i.
 Peeler pole plantations on flat-to-easy sites with good road access and short transport distances, a short rotation plantation with clear felling to produce logs for peeling from around age 15 to 20 offers the potential for a relatively rapid return on investment.
 These logs will be suitable for rotary peeling to produce veneer for use in engineered wood products with the peeler cores sold as preservative-free posts and poles for vineyards, horticulture, agriculture, and organic enterprises. - ii.
 Peeler log/sawlog plantations on less accessible sites, plantations can be grown to produce large sawlogs with harvest at age 30 to 40 years.
 These logs will be suitable for sawing high value durable hardwood products including cross-arms, decking, sleepers, outdoor furniture etc and also be suitable for peeling veneer for engineered wood products.